spadin/avatar/README.md

 ## Installation

-Download a zip of this project.
-Copy the folder to the `packages` folder of your Concrete5 installation.
-Make sure it is named `avatar`.
-Go to the dashboard under 'Add Functionality' and install this package.
+0. Download a zip of this project.
+0. Copy the folder to the `packages` folder of your Concrete5 installation.
+0. Make sure the folder is named `avatar`.
+0. Go to the dashboard under 'Add Functionality' and install the avatar package.

 ## Usage